hyeonjae/hyeonjae.github.io.archive/_posts/2015-06-16-emscripten.md

  > Emscripten compiles LLVM bitcode into JavaScript, which makes it possible to compile C and C++ source code to JavaScript (by first compiling it into LLVM bitcode using Clang), which can be run on the web.
 Emscripten has been used to port large existing C and C++ codebases, for example Python (the standard CPython implementation), the Bullet physics engine, and the eSpeak speech synthesizer, among many others.

-Emscripten는 Javascript로 작성되었고, high-level Javascript control folw를 생성하는 Relooper algorithm이 포함되어 있다.
+Emscripten는 Javascript로 작성되었고, high-level Javascript control flow를 생성하는 Relooper algorithm이 포함되어 있다.

  > Emscripten itself is written in JavaScript.
 Significant components include the Relooper Algorithm which generates high-level JavaScript control flow structures ("if", "while", etc.) from the low-level basic block information present in LLVM bitcode, as well as a JavaScript parser for LLVM assembly.